-It's easy!
+It's easy toast your almonds for this salad!
 Just spread one cup whole raw almonds on a large cookie sheet and bake in a preheated oven at 350°F for 10-15 minutes.
 Remove from the pan immediately to cool, then chop roughly.

-I love using goat cheese in this stone fruit salad because of the creamy tangy element that it adds!
+I love using goat cheese in this salad because of the creamy tangy element that it adds!
 But other ideas that might work are brie, burrata, or feta.

 Stored well refrigerated in an airtight container, this salad will keep fresh for up to 3-4 days.